rmsk2/moreorless/readme.md

 features which I think are a must have.
 This is how I plan to progress:

 Short term goals
-- adding a command to indent a group of lines
-- adding a command to un-indent a group of lines
+- adding a sensible out of memory handler

 Midterm goals
-- adding a sensible out of memory handler

 - use a beep to signal to the user that a command excecution is not possible

 After that possibly